-You may have heard of Homeopathy as an alternative medicine, but did you know that, according to the World Health Organization (WHO), over five hundred million people use homeopathy around the world?
-Did you also know that Homeopathy is established in the national health care systems in England, France and the Netherlands?
+You may have heard of homeopathy as an alternative medicine, but did you know that, according to the World Health Organization (WHO), over five hundred million people use homeopathy around the world?
+Did you also know that homeopathy is established in the national health care systems in England, France and the Netherlands?
 You may have come across homeopathic medicines yourself.
-Oscillococcinum (or Oscillo) is a common homeopathic medicine for flu symptoms and can often be found over-the-counter at your local pharmacy.
+Oscillococcinum (or Oscillo) is a common homeopathic medicine for immunity and can often be found over-the-counter at your local pharmacy.

 What is Homeopathy and how does it work?

-Homeopathy is a gentle way of treating illnesses based on the principle “like cures like” and has been used clinically for more than 200 years.
+Homeopathy is a gentle treatment based on the principle “like cures like” and has been used clinically for more than 200 years.
 Like cures like implies that what will cause symptoms in a healthy person will trigger the cure of a sick person with those symptoms.
-It is a sophisticated system of using highly diluted substances as “remedies” to trigger the body’s selfhealing power by stimulating a precise reaction in the body against the symptoms.
+It is a sophisticated system of using highly diluted substances as “remedies” to trigger the body’s self–healing power by stimulating a precise reaction in the body against the symptoms.
 For example, when you peel an onion, you feel burn and itch in the eyes, you may also have a runny nose.
-If you have similar symptoms during a cold, then a homeopathic micro-dose of the remedy called Allium cepa, made from red onion, can help to trigger your body to heal.
+If you have similar symptoms, then a homeopathic micro-dose of the remedy called Allium cepa, made from red onion, can help to trigger your body to heal.

-Homeopaths consider the patient’s unique symptom profile when prescribing a remedy and do not simply try to match an illness to a drug, as in the case of conventional medicine.
+Homeopaths consider the patient’s unique symptom profile when prescribing a remedy and do not simply try to match an illness to a specific remedy, as in the case of conventional medicine.
 Two patients with the same illness will not necessarily receive the same remedy.
-A cold sufferer with dry eyes will be given a different remedy than another cold sufferer with watery eyes.
+Someone who is stressed with sweaty palms will be given a different remedy from a stressed individual who has a dry mouth.

 Does it take a long time for treatment to work?

 Not necessarily!
-In acute cases where there is a high fever, the right remedy can bring down the temperature by a degree within 30 minutes.
-Homeopathy can also be used as first aid to provide quick help in acute problems such as food poisoning, injuries, burns, etc.
+In acute cases where there is a high fever, the right remedy can work as quickly as 30 minutes.
+Homeopathy can also be used as first aid to provide quick help in acute problems like injuries and burns.

 However, if a patient suffers from a chronic problem over a long period of time, it may take longer to regain good health.